The Internet Isn’t Optional

 Human I-T

 Human I-T is a nonprofit that has partnered with Frontier Communications and its Affordable Broadband program.
 Instead of recycling electronics, Human I-T reuses donated technology to close the digital divide.
-They offer an affordable internet connection of 18 Mbps at $14.99 per month.
+Offerings for affordable internet connections and devices vary by location and eligibility, and they also provide digital skills support.
 To qualify you must participate in at least one of the following:

 - Supplemental Nutrition Assistance Program